Fulbright Scholar-in-Residence Program

 3. I am unable to identify a scholar before the application is due.
 Can I apply without naming a specific scholar?

-Yes.
+Yes, you will submit the application with a request to recruit a scholar.
 If your application is selected for an award, IIE will coordinate with U.S. embassies and Fulbright commissions abroad to recruit for your institution.
 Within the application, you will mark “no” to “Are you requesting a specific scholar?”.
-You will be required to select two countries from within a specific geographic world region from which you would like the scholar to originate; the discipline or field of expertise, theoretical orientation (if applicable), and subjects/issues about which you wish the scholar to be particularly knowledgeable; and the scholar’s preferred qualifications including academic degree level and years of teaching experience.
-U.S. embassies and/or Fulbright commissions in the relevant countries will conduct recruitment efforts to identify a suitable scholar(s) who fits the desired criteria.
+You will be required to select two countries from within one specific geographic world region from which you would like the scholar to originate; the discipline or field of expertise, theoretical orientation (if applicable), and subjects/issues about which you wish the scholar to be particularly knowledgeable; and the scholar’s preferred qualifications including academic degree level and years of teaching experience.
+If your application is selected, U.S. embassies and/or Fulbright commissions in the relevant countries will conduct recruitment efforts to identify a suitable scholar(s) who fits the desired criteria.
 When recruitment is concluded, each country nominates 1-2 scholars for review.
 Once approved by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, materials from potential scholars will be forwarded to your institution for final selection.

 4. My institution already has strong international ties.
 Are we eligible to apply for an S-I-R award?